J-Ramalho/industRial/docs/4_msa.md

 </div>

-Pharmaceutical production setups combine uniquely extreme high volumes with stringent quality demands.
-In a pharmaceutical <b class="highlight">tablet compaction process</b> the quality measurement system requires the Production Operator to sample tablets on a regular basis and log the thickness in a spreadsheet on the line.
-Although many companies have now inline automatic measurement devices providing automatic data collection to a central database it is not uncommon to see hand held devices and manual log of measurements in spreadsheets.
+Pharmaceutical production setups combine extreme high volumes with stringent quality demands.
+In this context many manufacturing plants have inline automatic measurement devices providing automatic data collection to a central database but it is not uncommon to see hand held devices and manual log of measurements in spreadsheets.
 In an age of machine learning and sophisticated predictive tools this may seem awkward but it is common to see coexisting old and new approaches on the shop floor.
 A recurring check of measurement devices is the famous gage r&R. r&R stands for reproducibility and Reproductibility which combined give the instrument precision, according to the ISO 5725.
+In any case automatic or manual the way to assess the measuremen device should follow the same approach.

+In our case we're looking into a pharmaceutical company where a <b class="highlight">tablet compaction process</b> the quality measurement system requires the Production Operator to sample tablets on a regular basis and log the thickness in a spreadsheet on the line.
+Measurements are done with a micrometer build and acquired specifically for this purpose that has a fixture developed to fit the shape of the tablet.

-In fact besides thickness, the quality measurement system requires the operator to collect quite an large variety of parameters including room conditions.
+Besides thickness, the quality measurement system requires the operator to collect quite an large variety of parameters including room conditions too.
 Elaborating on this a Quality Engineer has prepared a specific file for the gage r&R that also included the replicate number.
 As it is common practice he asked the measurements to be done by several operators.
 This data has been loaded into R and is available in the dataset `tablet_thickness` and an extract is presented here in raw:

 ```r